 Fatigue, constipation, dry skin, thin hair, depression and sleep deprivation.
 Do these symptoms seem familiar to you?
-If you consistently experience these symptoms, it is likely that you might have hypothyroidism.
+If you consistently experience these symptoms, it is likely that you might have a hypothyroid issue.

 What is Hypothyroidism?